 Gout (sometimes called gouty arthritis) is a common type of arthritis caused by too much uric acid in the bloodstream.
 The uric acid forms clumps of small, sharp crystals inside and around the joints, leading to sudden attacks of severe pain, swelling and redness.

-Gout can be very painful but there are ways to treat the symptoms and reduce the risk that it will return.
+Gout can be very painful but there are ways to treat the symptoms, get relief from gout, and reduce the risk that it will return.

 What are the symptoms of gout?

 An attack of gout can begin anytime, but it often starts at night.
 Any joint can be affected – the most common joints are the big toes, middle foot joints, ankles, knees, fingers and elbows.
 Sometimes it affects more than one joint at a time.

 The affected joints can also be extremely tender to touch.
 Gout can affect any joints, but is most commonly seen at the base of the big toe.
 It can happen quickly – often people wake up in the middle of the night with severe pain and a feeling like the joint is on fire.

 - Sudden, intense pain in one or more joints.